Small Town Shopping Trip

 So, we decided why not put together an itinerary that had a little of both.
 If you're looking for a shopping trip that's fun. affordable and off the beaten path, you've come to the right place.

-If you're looking more for inspiration instead of a detailed itinerary, take our quiz to find which one of our personalized trip ideas is best for you!
+If you're looking more for inspiration instead of a detailed itinerary, check out our themed trip ideas to find which one is best for you!

 Morning